pmlopes/pmlopes.github.io/_posts/2018-09-27-Who-needs-coroutines-in-java.md

 ## I Promise it will be easy!

 With `ES6` JavaScript gained a new type [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 The **Promise** object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
-The spec for `Promise` is quite simple so `ES4X` has it available event when you're using `Nashorn` (Which means only `ES5.1` is supported).
+The spec for `Promise` is quite simple so `ES4X` has it available even when you're using `Nashorn` (Which means only `ES5.1` is supported).

 Promises will make your code a bit more readable by chaining calls to: `then()`, `catch()` and `finally()` instead of large callbacks and more indentation.